 When you’re buying a new puppy, it’s easy for them to win you over with their cuteness.
-But is that puppy one of the more aggressive dog breeds?
+But is that puppy one of the most aggressive dog breeds?
 Is there a risk that the Jack Russell terrier you’re considering could be a danger to your family?

-In this post, we’ll look at the most aggressive breeds so that you have a head’s up.
+In this post, we’ll look at the most aggressive breeds so that you have a heads up.
 We do want to preface this by saying that no dog is born inherently bad.
 If you train them correctly, all of the dogs on this list can be wonderful family pets.
 It’s just up to you to put in the time and effort.

 Some Dangerous Breeds